 - Mentoring –We have a great group of undergraduate and graduate students who know their way around pulsar data, STEM majors, how to survive in college and more!
 They’re available to connect with your group online and maybe even face to face for some real time help and encouragement.

-- Annual PSC Capstone Seminar – Student Teams and their teachers are eligible to present their research, hear talks by professional astronomers, tour the STEM colleges within a near-by hub University or College and participate in fun STEM related activities at a PSC Seminar held in May!
+- Annual PSC Capstone Seminar – Student Teams and their teachers are eligible to present their research, hear talks by professional astronomers, tour the STEM colleges within a near-by hub University or College and participate in fun STEM related activities at a virtual PSC Seminar held in May!